Haposola/GeDual-DBSCAN/README.md

-# EMEC-DBSCAN
+# GeDual-DBSCAN

-EMEC-DBSCAN: DBSCAN algorithm using Eps-Minpts and Eps-Connectivity query
+GeDual-DBSCAN: A generalized dual-tree algorithm for DBSCAN

-The Eps-Minpts query is based on MLPACK https://mlpack.org/
+The implementation is based on KDTree of MLPACK https://mlpack.org/

 So you must have MLPACK installed to compile these files here.

+## Algorithm variants

+This repo contains tree variants, postfixed by Basic, InterCases and Transitions, respectively.

+The last variant, GeDual-DBSCAN-Transitions, is the most powerful.

-# Input data format
+## Input data format

 any format that compatible with arma::mat